-Dr. Wallker E. Hunt, San Antonio College
+Dr. Walker E. Hunt Department of Mathematics San Antonio College San Antonio, TX

 My name is Walker Eugene Hunt.
 I was born June 7, 1937 in Luling, Texas.
 My father and mother (Walker and Mary Belle Hardeman Hunt) were the ones that encouraged me to study mathematics.
 When I was about five years old, I remember their statement "Mathematics makes the world go around".